bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 ![Parallel Structure](../narrative-parallel-structure.png)

 In this quasi-linear structure, users are given the opportunity to explore multiple story-lines running in parallel.
 There is typically no way to experience all of the stories at once, though they may intersect at opportune times.

+##### Drill-down
 ![Drill-down structure](../narrative-drill-down-structure.png)

+This bi-linear structure encourages users to move through a story vertically and laterally, where lateral movement represents plot points and vertical movement represents the gathering information and details surrounding the plot.

 ## Bookshelf